 and when $W(\Gamma)=(2,2,5)$, we have

 Since the weight distribution of $\Gamma+c$ is

 again we have $W(\Gamma+c)=W(\Gamma)$.

-It is perhaps surprising that in all the characterizations discussed so far, the condition for a quotient graph $H(d,q)/\Gamma$ to admit uniform mixing only relies on the group generators, although Theorem \ref{q3} suggests we check the weight distribution of every coset of this group.
-It would reduce the problem of checking uniform mixing on $H(d,q)/\Gamma$ at time $\tau_q$ considerably if this were true in general.
+It is perhaps surprising that in all the characterizations discussed so far, the condition for a quotient graph $H(d,q)/\Gamma$ to admit uniform mixing only relies on the group generators, although Theorem \ref{q3} suggests checking the weight distribution of every coset of this group.
+It would reduce the problem of checking uniform mixing on $H(d,q)/\Gamma$ at time $\tau_q$ considerably if this was true in general.